pat955/mazesolver/README.md

-# mazesolver
+# Maze solver
-Practicing making algorithms and using tkinter.
+This project is mostly to practice making algorithms, using tkinter library and practice using branches in github.

-# GIF
+# Default maze showcase
 ![](https://github.com/pat955/maze-solver/blob/user_input/default_maze_showcase.gif)
+Sorry for the quality!